sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 -   Removing duplicates and handling missing values

--Formatting and standardizing date and categorical fields
+-   Formatting and standardizing date and categorical fields

 -Merging and shaping datasets such as customer transactions, campaign data, and regional information